-Debt Extinguishment-Debt extinguishment charges of \$5.0 million were incurred in the fiscal year ended March 30, 2013 in connection with the private exchange of \$40.3 million and redemption of \$57.4 million of Convertible Senior Notes.
+Debt Extinguishment.
+Debt extinguishment charges of \$5.5 million were incurred in the 39 week period ended December 28, 2013 in connection with amending and restating our senior secured revolving credit facility and repaying certain other debt instruments.
+Debt extinguishment charges of \$5.0 million were incurred in the 52 week period ended March 30, 2013, in connection with the private exchange of \$40.3 million and redemption of \$57.4 million of Convertible Senior Notes.